-Alessandro Cianchi is a physicist focus on particle accelerators, mainly in the research and development of new diagnostic techniques for high brightness electron beams.
+Alessandro Cianchi is a physicist focusing on particle accelerators, mainly in researching and developing new diagnostic techniques for high brightness electron beams.

-His recent studies are mostly focused on plasma accelerators, devices that allow to obtain high energy beams in a few centimeters.
+His recent studies are mostly focused on plasma accelerators, devices that can obtain high energy beams in a few centimeters.

 He is responsible for the diagnostics of electron and photon beams in the European project EuPRAXIA, which aims to build a plasma-driven accelerator to drive a free electron laser.